Witiko/doctoral-thesis/defense.md

 which is among the 50\% most influential journals in the area of empirical computer science.

-I also twelve proceeding articles, six of them as the main author and one of them as the sole author.
-Furthermore, out of the twelve proceeding articles, two were published at a *CORE A* conference.
-The publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in 2021 and one in 2022 already, which indicates ongoing impact of my results on the breader research community.
+I also co-authored twelve proceeding articles, six of them as the main author and one of them as the sole author.
+Furthermore, out of the twelve articles, two were published at a *CORE A* conference.
+The publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in the last year and one in this year, which shows the ongoing impact of my results.
-Furthermore, in 2021, my work on developing new learning-to-rank techniques for math information retrieval has been cited by professor *Clyde Lee Giles*, a noted scholar who has created the academic search engine of *CiteSeer*.
-[@rohatgi2021ranked]

 * * *

 # Common Remarks {#common-remarks}

-First, if I may, I would also like to briefly respond to remarks that have appeared in both reports and that discuss the omission of technical details in my thesis.
+First, if I may, I would like to briefly respond to remarks that have appeared in both reports and that discuss the omission of technical details in my thesis.